HD Mladi Jesenice

-Hokejsko društvo Hidria Jesenice, commonly referred to as HD Hidria Jesenice, is a Slovenian ice hockey team.
-In the past the team was known as HK HIT Casino Kranjska Gora and HD Mladi Jesenice.
-They were a farm team for HK Jesenice until 2012, when HK Jesenice was dissolved.
-Currently, the team serves as a reserve team for HDD Jesenice.
+Hokejsko društvo Mladi Jesenice, commonly referred to as HD Mladi Jesenice, is a Slovenian ice hockey team.
+In the past, the team was known as HIT Casino Kranjska Gora and Hidria Jesenice due to sponsorship reasons.
+They were a farm team for HK Jesenice until 2012, when HK Jesenice was dissolved, and later served as a youth team of HDD Jesenice.
 Their home arena is Podmežakla Hall.

+Before the 2026–27 season, they took over the HDD Jesenice senior team, as the club was facing financial difficulties, and joined the Alps Hockey League under the name HD Jesenice.